Jonathan9168/PES-2021-Dynamic-Smokes/README.md

 STEP 3 (Creating first smoke element):
 --------------------------------------
 ```
-scroll to the last create tag in the document and paste the following below it
+At the end of the to the last create element, <create type="SmokeBomb" setting="0" floor="upper" dir="back" /> we can add new items into the game.
+E.g. below we add a smoke element

 <create type="SmokeBomb2" setting="1" floor="upper" dir="back" />